NrsSystems/docs/digital-displays/views-management.md

 _Day Display, Hour Display, Minute Display, Second Display:_ These options let you display and specify the singular and plural forms of words to go with the countdown.
 You can use these options to customize the display text to a particular language or multiple languages.
 Alternately, select **Image** to choose from the list of available images.

-### Google Photos Album
+### Google Photos album
-The Google Photos Album allows you to choose images from your own Google Photos account to show on a display, automatically cycling through the chosen pieces.
+The Google Photos album allows you to choose images from your own Google Photos account to show on a display, automatically cycling through the chosen pieces.

 _Description:_ Add a simple text description of the gallery, which is how it will be listed in the Views table.